ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ##### Proposer slashings

-Up to `MAX_PROPOSER_SLASHINGS` [`ProposerSlashing`](../core/0_beacon-chain.md#proposerslashing) objects can be included in the `block`.
+Up to `MAX_PROPOSER_SLASHINGS`, [`ProposerSlashing`](../core/0_beacon-chain.md#proposerslashing) objects can be included in the `block`.
 The proposer slashings must satisfy the verification conditions found in [proposer slashings processing](../core/0_beacon-chain.md#proposer-slashings).
 The validator receives a small "whistleblower" reward for each proposer slashing found and included.

 ##### Attester slashings

-Up to `MAX_ATTESTER_SLASHINGS` [`AttesterSlashing`](../core/0_beacon-chain.md#attesterslashing) objects can be included in the `block`.
-The attester slashings must satisfy the verification conditions found in [Attester slashings processing](../core/0_beacon-chain.md#attester-slashings).
+Up to `MAX_ATTESTER_SLASHINGS`, [`AttesterSlashing`](../core/0_beacon-chain.md#attesterslashing) objects can be included in the `block`.
+The attester slashings must satisfy the verification conditions found in [attester slashings processing](../core/0_beacon-chain.md#attester-slashings).
 The validator receives a small "whistleblower" reward for each attester slashing found and included.

 ##### Attestations

-Up to `MAX_ATTESTATIONS` aggregate attestations can be included in the `block`.
+Up to `MAX_ATTESTATIONS`, aggregate attestations can be included in the `block`.
 The attestations added must satisfy the verification conditions found in [attestation processing](../core/0_beacon-chain.md#attestations).
 To maximize profit, the validator should attempt to gather aggregate attestations that include singular attestations from the largest number of validators whose signatures from the same epoch have not previously been added on chain.

 ##### Deposits